tempo-sim/Tempo/README.md

 When running in Unreal Editor you can see the logs in the [Output Log](https://dev.epicgames.com/documentation/en-us/unreal-engine/logging-in-unreal-engine) window.
 The packaged binary will write logs to `<packaged_game_root>/ProjectName/Saved/Logs`

-Please refer to the invidual plugin READMEs for more information abour using each.

-### Giving Back
+## Giving Back
 Want to contribute to Tempo?
 Feel free to send us an issue or open a pull request.
 Want to show off something cool you build with Tempo or get feedback on an idea?
 Join our Discord.

-### Going Deeper
+## Going Deeper
-You can learn about the indivudual tempo plugins in their respective READMEs:<br />
+You can learn about the individual tempo plugins in their respective READMEs:<br />
 [TempoCore](/TempoCore/README.md)<br />
 [TempoSensors](/TempoSensors/README.md)<br />
 [TempoAgents](/TempoAgents/README.md)<br />